Effective Field Theory Calculation of LIGO-like Compton Scattering: Calculating

-In the lab frame, this momentum corresponds to the scalar particle's motion after interaction with the incoming GW.
-For massless interacting particles in the CM frame, the relation $\cos\theta=1+2t/s$ applies, where $s=(p_1+p_2)^2=(p_3+p_4)^2$ is the Lorentz-invariant center-of-momentum energy.
-In this frame, the magnitude of the 3-momentum is related to $s$ via $s=4|p'|^2$.
+In the lab frame, this momentum corresponds to the hanging mass' recoil motion after its interaction with the incoming GW.
+In the CM frame, the relation $\cos\theta=1+2st/(s-m_M^2)^2$ applies, and the magnitude of the 3-momentum is related to $s$ via $|\vec{p}\,'_3|^2=(s-m_M^2)^2/(4s)$.